 A popular holistic treatment, crystal healing is favoured by celebrities like Victoria Beckham and Katy Perry, and is now being used in conjunction with typical spa treatments.
 Add Chilean lapis lazuli to your massage at Faena Hotel in Miami Beach to help relieve tension.
 Or, if that doesn’t sound like your cup of tea, you can opt for a more personalised approach at the Gaia Spa in Devon’s Boringdon Hall, with Gaia Crystal Therapy that uses crystals to unblock chakras, or the Gaia Jade Facial, which uses jade crystal wands to stimulate lymph drainage and blood flow.

 Salon Gold also provides insurance for spas and a range of holistic therapies and beauty treatments.
-For further information on how we could help you, please see our Spa Insurance, Holistic Therapist and Beauty Therapist Insurance pages.
+For further information on how we could help you, please see our Spa Insurance, Holistic Therapist insurance and Beauty Therapist Insurance pages.